raghurama123/CompChemToolBox/README.md

 ```
 unit='cmi'  # 'eV', 'kcm' (for kcal/mol), 'kjm' (kJ/mol), 'hartree', 'cmi' (for cm^-1)

 Ts = [28, 77, 100, 300, 400, 500, 1000, 2000, 3000]
 ```

 ## OBMINIMIZE
-Some versions of `obminimize` cannot handle multiple XYZs in a file resulting in unwanted effects.
-See the following thread for some discussions on these. https://www.mail-archive.com/search?l=openbabel-discuss@lists.sourceforge.net&q=subject:%22%5C%5BOpen+Babel%5C%5D+obminimize%22&o=newest&f=1
+Some versions of `obminimize` cannot handle multiple XYZs in a file, resulting in unwanted effects.
+Please take a look at the following thread for some discussions on these. https://www.mail-archive.com/search?l=openbabel-discuss@lists.sourceforge.net&q=subject:%22%5C%5BOpen+Babel%5C%5D+obminimize%22&o=newest&f=1

 The code [Fix4Obminimize/obminimize_all.py](https://github.com/raghurama123/CompChemToolBox/tree/main/Fix4Obminimize) gives a remedy.
 More details are collected in the [README file](https://github.com/raghurama123/CompChemToolBox/blob/main/Fix4Obminimize/example)